scindex/scindex/scindex.md

 - **D0630**: Volatile Configuration & Status Registers
   - *Description*: Low-level hardware registers used to control device operations, configure peripherals, or read status flags.
 Data is volatile and lost on power-off.
   - *Examples*: GPIO Control Registers, DMA Controller Registers, CPU Flags

+- **D0699**: Provisional In-Memory & Volatile Data Item
+  - *Description*: A temporary holding category for In-Memory & Volatile Data items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: D99 - Provisional DATA MANAGEMENT Section
+_A temporary holding section for DATA MANAGEMENT components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **D9999**: Uncategorized DATA MANAGEMENT Component
+  - *Description*: A provisional item for a component in the DATA MANAGEMENT division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: P - PLATFORM & INFRASTRUCTURE
 *This division covers the foundational components on which the software operates.*